c6o/docs/content/guides/appengine.md

 ### Public Routes

-Above, we used App Engine to expose the NodeRED webserver running on port `1880` within the cluster.
+Above, we used App Engine to expose the NodeRED web server running on port `1880` within the cluster.
 However, we need to use `routes` in order to expose our service to the outside world.

 ```yaml
 #...